Undistraction/gatsby-plugin-node-fields/README.md

 #### Function

-If you'd prefer to use it as a function in your `gatsby-node.js` file, you need to hook into Gatsby's `onCreateNode` yourself, passing in the three arguments it expects:
+If you'd prefer to use it as a function in your `gatsby-node.js` file, you need to hook into Gatsby's `onCreateNode` yourself, passing in the arguments it expects:

 ```javaScript
 // gatsby-node.js